stashish/RT-chat-app/README.md

 # RT-chat-app
-Chat Application with web sockets in node.js
+Chat Application with wss in node.js